 Humanitix decided to build a mobile check-in app to address these issues.
 They knew the app needed to work offline, and knew it would require data synchronization, which they initially decided to build it themselves using SQLite to store data on the device, and REST APIs to handle data sync.

-Since the organization’s data was already on MongoDB Atlas, using the Realm Mobile Database with MongoDB Realm Sync was a no brainer for Humanitix.
+Since the organization’s data was already on MongoDB Atlas, using the Realm with MongoDB Atlas Device Sync was a no brainer for Humanitix.
 "Using Realm we can rapidly develop an offline-first solution that also has native integration with our database provider, MongoDB Atlas," said Senior Software Engineer, Joel Berta.
-"Not only that, all the complication that is intrinsic to building an offline-first solution is solved using MongoDB Realm."
+"Not only that, all the complication that is intrinsic to building an offline-first solution is solved using Atlas App Services."

 The implementation was easy too.
-The team went from standing up a new version of the app on the Realm Mobile Database to showing off a syncing proof of concept within a few hours.
+The team went from standing up a new version of the app on the Realm to showing off a syncing proof of concept within a few hours.

 “There was so much boilerplate code on our old app, and it was a nightmare to get your head around.
 Now that we’ve rebuilt our data sync on Realm, it’s 10 times easier to develop anything.
 Everything is self-contained into a single project, and you don’t have to touch a backend,” said Berta.

-By using MongoDB’s mobile solution – MongoDB Realm Sync and the Realm Mobile Database – Humanitix has been able to quickly launch a stable, performant check-in experience for event organizers.
+By using MongoDB’s mobile solution – MongoDB Atlas Device Sync and the Realm – Humanitix has been able to quickly launch a stable, performant check-in experience for event organizers.
 Attendees are checked in faster and business critical data is reliably saved and synched, allowing for real-time attendee visibility and post-event analytics.
 Event organizers are thrilled.

 And, according to Berta, the Humanitix developers are excited about the simplified architecture.
 “I know I’ll need to be fighting devs off for tasks in the app.
 Everyone is going to want to work on building new features for it.”